ConvertKit vs MailerLite

 Cons

-- Smaller creator-specific community compared to ConvertKit
+- Smaller creator community compared to ConvertKit

-Mailerlite wins
+MailerLite wins

 ConvertKit